Yellow Submarine (film): Development

 As with many motion-picture musicals, the music takes precedence over the actual plot, and most of the story is a series of set pieces designed to present Beatles music set to various images, in a form reminiscent of Walt Disney's Fantasia.
 Nonetheless, the film still presents a modern-day fairy tale representing the values of its intended hippie audience.

 The dialogue is littered with puns, double entendres and Beatles in-jokes.
 In the DVD commentary track, production supervisor John Coates states that many of these lines were written by Liverpudlian poet Roger McGough (who, coincidentally at that time, was married to Thelma Pickles, a former girlfriend of both Lennon and McCartney), though he received no credit in the film.

 In the DVD commentary track, Coates states that the Meanies were always intended to be coloured blue.
 However, background supervisor Millicent McMillan recalls that the Blue Meanies were originally supposed to be red, or even purple, but when Heinz Edelmann's assistant accidentally changed the colours, the film's characters took on a different meaning.
 Coates acknowledges in the commentary that the "Are you Bluish?
 You don't look Bluish" joke in the film is a pun on the then-contemporary expression "You don't look Jewish", but that it was not intended to be derogatory.
 It was a reference to how most villains in movies were played by Jewish actors.

 Animation

+The animation design of Yellow Submarine has sometimes been incorrectly attributed to famous psychedelic pop art artist of the era Peter Max, as his art style greatly resembles the style used in the film, but the film's art director was in fact Heinz Edelmann, who along with such contemporaries as Milton Glaser and Seymour Chwast pioneered the psychedelic style for which Max later became famous.

+Animators Robert Balser and Jack Stokes were hired as the film's animation directors.

+Charlie Jenkins, one of the film's key creative directors, was responsible for the entire "Eleanor Rigby" sequence, as well as the submarine journey from Liverpool, through London, to splashdown.
+Jenkins also was responsible for "Only a Northern Song" in the Sea of Science, plus much of the multi-image sequences.

+A large crew of skilled animators, including (in alphabetical order) Alan Ball, Ron Campbell, John Challis, Hester Coblentz, Geoff Collins, Rich Cox, Duane Crowther, Tony Cuthbert, Malcolm Draper, Paul Driessen, Cam Ford, Norm Drew, Tom Halley, Dick Horne, Arthur Humberstone, Dennis Hunt, Greg Irons, Dianne Jackson, Anne Jolliffe, Dave Livesey, Reg Lodge, Geoff Loynes, Lawrence Moorcroft, Ted Percival, Mike Pocock, Gerald Potterton, and Peter Tupy, were responsible for bringing the animated Beatles to life.

+The background work was executed by artists under the direction of Alison de Vere and Millicent McMillan, who were both background supervisors.
+Ted Lewis and Chris Miles were responsible for animation cleanup.